1. 168.5 million Americans have received at least one dose of a COVID-19 vaccine

-As of June 1, 168.5 million Americans have received at least one dose of a COVID-19 vaccine, representing 51% of the population.
+As of June 1, 2021, fifty-one percent of Americans have received at least one dose of the COVID-19 vaccine.
 Forty-one percent of the population, or 135.9 million people, is fully vaccinated.

 The vaccination rate has slowed since peaking in April.
 In the week ending on June 1, there were an average of 587,000 new vaccine recipients every day, down 71% from the 2 million a day mid-April.
 At the current vaccination rate, 70% of the population will have at least one dose by mid-September.

-In eight states, 60% or more of the population have started their vaccinations.
+2. Sixty percent, or more, of the population in eight states have started their vaccinations

-Vermont (71% starting vaccination as of June 1), Hawaii (67%), and Massachusetts (67%) are the three most vaccinated states.
-Connecticut, Maine, Rhode Island, New Jersey, and New Hampshire also have vaccination rates exceeding 60%.
+As of June 1, Vermont, Massachusetts, and Hawaii are the three most vaccinated states.
+In Vermont, 71% of residents had started their vaccinations, 67% in Hawaii, and 66% in Massachusetts.
+Connecticut, Maine, Rhode Island, New Jersey, and New Jersey also have vaccination rates exceeding 60%.

 States with the lowest vaccination rates this year continued to have low rates in May.
 In six states — North Dakota, Mississippi, Oklahoma, Wyoming, South Dakota, and Alabama, 3% of the population started vaccination in May.
 Each of these states have lower vaccination rates than the national average.
 As of June 1, Mississippi was the least vaccinated state with 34% beginning vaccinations, and Alabama was the third least vaccinated with 36% of people taking at least one shot.